 The car carrying Lyon members had most of the left side window broken.
 Photo: L'Equipe

 French football has a history of riots.
-Most recently, on October 9, the match between Montpellier and Clermont Foot in the 8th round of Ligue 1 had to be postponed when the home team was leading 4-2, after a fan threw a flare onto the pitch and hit the away team's goalkeeper Mory Diaw.
+Most recently, on October 9, the match between Montpellier and Clermont Foot in round 8 of Ligue 1 had to be postponed when the home team was leading 4-2, after a fan threw a flare onto the pitch and hit the away team's goalkeeper Mory Diaw.

 Ha Do